UMAprotocol/UMIPs/UMIPs/umip-42.md

 The addition of renDOGE serves UMA, OpenDAO, Ren, their respective communities and members, the Dogecoin community, and the larger crypto and defi industries at large.

-​

 ## Implementation
 ​
-This change has no implementation other than adding the renDOGE token address to the collateral currency whitelist.
+This change has no implementation other than the changes listed in the *Technical Specification* section.

-​
 ## Security Considerations
 ​
 renDOGE has several security considerations that have been taken in to account and discussed at length by the UMA community (available here: https://discourse.umaproject.org/t/adding-rendoge-as-collateral-umip/24/32).
 Major concerns included, liquidity and its stability, unusually high volatility, and peg detachment.
 Since the initial submission of this umip, we have seen both the demand and the volume of renDOGE increase dramatically, and with continued growth, we expect the necessary volume and liquidity required for security to be met; SushiSwap just added the renDOGE-WETH pair to Onsen and we are seeing more projects creating utility.
 The token is also gravitating more tightly towards its peg, and the overall outlook for renDOGE is positive.
 However, due to the novelty of the renDOGE token, and the unusually high volatility of the underlying DOGE collateral, it is recommended that the collateralization factor for renDOGE be increased to 3x-5x, as deemed appopriate by UMA.
 Additionally, it is suggested that voting time extensions beyond the typical duration be considered to prepare for counteracting periods of low lqiuidity.